 I have always loved Campanula, which are often referred to as bellflowers.
 They are from the Campanulaceae family and are one of the classic plants of English cottage gardens; sadly, many of the truly spectacular species don't thrive well in Sydney gardens.

 However, this vigorous and reliable groundcover version (ht 15 cm) is a stalwart in my garden.
 It comes from the Balkans region and is sometimes known as the Serbian bellflower.
 It forms an excellent groundcover in sun or part-shade, and in mid-spring and early summer is covered with a profusion of pretty starry blooms coloured lavender blue or white (in the case of the cultivar 'E H Frost').
 The cultivar 'E K Toogood' has a white eye to its lavender-blue flowers, and does quite well in Sydney.
 There is a pale pink version, 'Lisduggan', but I have never had much luck with it.

 This plant likes reasonable, well-drained soil and it quite resilient.
 Once established, it is pretty tolerant of dry soil.
 It spreads by underground runners.
-To propagate, simply detach some of the rooted pieces at the edge of the clump and replant or pot up.
+To propagate, simply detach some of the rooted pieces at the edge of the clump in autumn or winter and replant or pot up.
 It fits into any garden setting where a carpet is required; it can spill over or even grow in the cracks of retaining walls in a most charming manner!